postgresml/postgresml/pgml-dashboard/content/blog/making-postgres-30-percent-faster-in-production.md

 Anyone who runs Postgres at scale knows that performance comes with trade offs.
 The typical playbook is to place a pooler like PgBouncer in front of your database and turn on transaction mode.
 This makes multiple clients reuse the same server connection, which allows thousands of clients to connect to your database without causing a fork bomb.

 Unfortunately, this comes with a trade off.
 Since multiple clients use the same server, they couldn't take advantage of prepared statements.
 Prepared statements are a way for Postgres to cache a query plan and execute it multiple times with different parameters.
-If you have never tried this before, you can run `pgbench` against your local DB and you'll see that `--protocol prepared` outperforms all others by at least 30 percent.
+If you have never tried this before, you can run `pgbench` against your local DB and you'll see that `--protocol prepared` outperforms `simple` and `extended` by at least 30 percent.
 Giving up this feature has been a given for production deployments for as long as I can remember, but not anymore.

 ## PgCat Prepared Statements